-Available-for-sale equity securities are reported at fair value, with unrealized gains and losses, net of related tax recorded as a separate component of other comprehensive income loss (income) in equity until realized.
+Available-for-sale equity securities are reported at fair value, with unrealized gains and losses, net of related tax recorded as a separate component of accumulated other comprehensive income (loss) in equity until realized.
 Unrealized losses that are considered to be other-than-temporary are charged to statement of operations as an impairment charge and are included in the consolidated statement of operations under impairment of available-for-sale securities.
 The Company considers available evidence in evaluating potential impairments of its investments, including the duration and extent to which fair value is less than cost, and the Company's ability and intent to hold the investment.
 Realized gains and losses on sales of the securities are included in the consolidated statement of operations as financial income or expenses.
+Cost of the securities sold and amount reclassified out of accumulated other comprehensive income into financial income are determined by specific identification.